Running away from problems, people and life: why we do it.

 The mental stress and anxiety coupled with the body’s physiological response to that stress are what make us feel like running.

-Over time, we’re actually melting down or reaching our boiling point from all the fatigue created by the stress and anxiety.
+Over time, we’re kind of melting down or reaching our boiling point from all the fatigue created by stress and anxiety.

 The vast majority of people have never really learned to control stress and anxiety very well, if at all, and as with most people it builds on itself instead of dissipating.

 The autonomic nervous system is a control system that acts mainly unconsciously, regulating bodily functions such as heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.